Program overview

 Career Options

-Graduates with a Bachelor of Arts in Global Development Studies can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Arts (Honours) in Global Development Studies can pursue a variety of career paths in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.